koitsu/tcecosystem-guide/content/thorchain/manual-runepool-withdrawal.md

 support this feature due to its advanced use.

 1. Visit THORSwap
-1. Connect your THORChain/RUNE wallet
+1. Connect your THORChain/RUNE wallet originally used for the RUNEPool deposit
    - Make sure your wallet contains at least 0.02 RUNE to pay for gas!
 1. In the upper right corner of THORSwap: **Cog wheel > Pro Mode Settings > Show Send Custom Tx > Enable**
 1. In the menu on the left, click **Wallet > Send** and then **enable** the **Toggle custom MsgDeposit form** option